Skip to main content

 • Don't forget that, most people communicate using data only, via WhatsApp, in many countries.
 Data only local SIM cards are a good way of communicating, are often very cheap and usually available at the arrival airport.
 Enough data for a week will cost around $5 but you can get unlimited data for around $20 for a month (dependent on the country).
 Tortuga and Travel TomTom have really good advice on their sites for understanding about the options for using your phone abroad.
 You will need your passport and, often, the payment for the service you buy in local currency.
 Don't forget to take something so that you can store your UK SIM in it securely.
 You don't want to lose that!
 A SIM tool, or a paperclip, are also useful to open the SIM port on your phone.

-• Meet the local team and do a ward round to see the patients they want you to help manage
+• Meet the local team and do a ward round to see the patients they want you to operate on

 • Have a robust mechanism for archiving patient details as local notes are often scant, or incomplete